hymkor/expect/readme.md

     - `send()` causes keyboard events against CONIN$.
         - `send(S,MS)` waits MS [m-seconds] per 1-character (for plink.exe)
     - `sendln()` is same as send() but append CR.
-    - `spawn()` starts applications and returns true on success or false on failure.
+    - `spawn()` starts applications and
+            - On success, it returns PROCESS-ID
+            - On failure, it returns nil
     - `echo()` controls echoback
         - `echo(true)`: echo on
         - `echo(false)`: echo off